binyanlin/mysql_nintendoshop/README.md

 set up a SQL database from the shop.sql, then run Node shop.js in your terminal.

 ### How it works:
+* Start up the CLI app with node shop.js
 ![example1](https://i.imgur.com/9WGimEz.png)
 * Inquirer will load a CLI text that allows you a handful of options.
 Selecting "See Store" shows a table of all the items.
 ![example2](https://i.imgur.com/JHhOahy.png)